Char2sGu/tasked/README.md

 - Bulk GraphQL Operations - Less HTTP Requests
 - Well-organized State - Synced Locally based on Mutations
 - Server CLI Commands - Easy Management

+## Live Demo

+For a live demo, please visit https://tasked.char2s.dev/.

+A list of mock usernames is available at https://tasked.char2s.dev/users.json.
+The password for all the mock users is `password`.

 ## Main Tech Stack